crispab/crisp-dna/_docs/how-to-copy.md

 What's the licensing model?
 ---------------------------

-The Product Space DNA is licensed under [Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/).
+The Organa DNA is licensed under [Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/).
 This means you are welcome to edit the text anyway you wish, even for commercial purposes, as long as you attribute the original text to us, and keep the license, so that others can fork off of your ingenious changes.
 But go read the license, it is well worth the effort.

-Can I call my company Product Space?
+Can I call my company Organa?
 ----------------------------

 Please don't.
-We can't legally stop you from calling your organisation Product Space, but we prefer that you use a different name.
+We can't legally stop you from calling your organisation Organa, but we prefer that you use a different name.
 Otherwise people may think there is some kind of relationship between our companies.
 If you pick a different name, our brands can evolve independently.

-How do I create my own copy of the Product Space DNA site?
+How do I create my own copy of the Organa DNA site?
 --------------------------------------------------

 Simplest way is to [fork](https://github.com/TheProductSpace) the [dna repo](https://github.com/crispab/crisp-dna) on github.
 Something like this: